 Mediation vs. Arbitration: What’s the Difference?

-Both mediation and arbitration are ways of solving differences between two parties without having to go to court, but there is one significant difference between the two processes:
+Both mediation and arbitration are ways of solving differences between two parties without having to go to court.
+There is one significant difference between the mediation and arbitration process:

 - Mediation ends either with a settlement between the two parties or with no settlement if the two parties are deadlocked.